Ah11r/Ah11r.github.io/_posts/2024-01-12-weventviewer.md

 ---
-title: Demystifying Windows Event Viewer: Your Guide to System Monitoring and Troubleshooting
+title: Demystifying Windows Event Viewer
 date: 2024-01-12 11:35:16 +0300
 category: [Log Analysis]
 tags: [event id, event log, security logs, application logs]
 ---

-Introduction:
+# Your Guide to System Monitoring and Troubleshooting

 Windows Event Viewer is a powerful built-in tool that often remains underutilized by many users.
 Whether you're a seasoned IT professional or just a curious Windows enthusiast, this tool can provide valuable insights into your system's health and performance.
 In this blog post, we'll dive into what Windows Event Viewer is, how it works, and how you can use it to monitor and troubleshoot your Windows-based computer effectively.